Mikey D: Career

 In 1985, Mikey and his group the Symbolic Three signed to Reality Records.
 Around that year, he and his friend Johnnie Quest met inspiring upcoming producer named Paul "Paul C" McKasty, through Cliente Brothers members Eddie O'Jay and Will Seville.

 He formed a group with the late Paul C and childhood friend DJ Johnnie Quest.
 According to Deering, he stated that his group originally wanted to be called "Boom Bash", but one of his managers didn't think it was a good idea.
 The group was called Mikey D & the L.A.
 Posse.
 They were signed to Public Records.
 They had a single which was released in 1987, song called "My Telephone", along with tracks like "Dawn" and "Bust a Rhyme".
 He followed up with two other singles "I Get Rough" & "Go For It" in the same year.

 In 1988, Mikey D was the winner of the New Music Seminar Battle for World Supremacy where he battled Melle Mel.

-While recording an album with his group, he learned that Paul C was murdered in his sleep at his home.
+While recording an album with his group, he learned that Paul C had been murdered in his sleep at his home.
 There were disputes with another group who were also named the L.A.
 Posse, a group from Los Angeles and Sleeping Bag Records, a label that Mikey was signed to.
 Sleeping Bag Records was forced to drop the group's name after being sued for name duplication and Mikey took a three-year break from the music business after the death of producer Paul "Paul C" McKasty.
 While spending time in Miami, Florida, his manager was Mike Beasley.
 He had a cousin who owned a studio in Manhattan, New York City, New York.
 This cousin looked for a label to give Mikey D a record deal but instead, Mikey D caught the attention of R&B singer Jeff Redd when he heard Mikey's freestyling raps.
 Redd told him of a group called Main Source that needed a lead rapper.
 Mikey D contacted and freestyled raps to the group and they liked what they heard.

-In 1993, he become an official member of the critically acclaimed Toronto/Queens-based hip hop group Main Source after Large Professor left to pursue a solo career.
+In 1993, he become an official member of the Toronto/Queens-based hip hop group Main Source after Large Professor left to pursue a solo career.
 He appeared on Fuck What You Think on Wild Pitch Records in 1994.
-They released a single called "What You Need", which did well in Billboard's Hot Rap Singles, only peaking at #48.
+They released a single called "What You Need", which did well in Billboard's Hot Rap Singles, only peaking at No. 48.

 He is featured on a song called "Pump Ya Fist Like This" on Large Professor's 2008's third album, Main Source.